 To operate the raw water livewell, first open the seacock on the port side of the aft bilge.
-(If your boat is a 225 model, you will have an actuator arm, that activates the seacock.
-Pull the actuator arm out to open the seacock.
-To close the seacock, push it back to original position.)
 Then plug the drain in the bottom of the livewell box.
 The switch at the helm needs to be in the "on" position.
 The livewell will then fill with water through an inlet fitting, near the bottom of the box.
 The water level will rise to a point slightly below the top of the livewell and will drain overboard through a screen overflow fitting.